Frameless Sliding Doors · Melbourne

 Hinged Shower Screens

-Hinged shower screens are usually best when there is enough clear space for the glass door to open comfortably.
+Hinged shower screens are usually best when the bathroom has enough clear space for the glass door to open freely.

 • Wider and more direct entry opening